 Corporate debt securities are predominantly debt obligations of domestic corporations and are classified as level 2.
-The company utilizes an independent pricing service to obtain fair values for estimating the fair value of corporate debt securities.
+The company estimates the fair value of corporate debt securities based on observable pricing from executed trades of similar instruments.
 The Company's other securities include money market mutual funds for which pricing is readily available and are therefore classified as level 1.